Smithsonian Institution Summer Institute in Museum Anthropology

 COSTS AND COMMITMENTS

 The program covers students’ room, board, and tuition.
-Housing is provided at a local university and a small stipend will be provided for food and other local expenses.
+Housing is provided and a small stipend will be provided for food and other local expenses.
 Participants are individually responsible for the cost of travel to and from Washington, DC.
 This is an intensive residential program and the participants are expected to devote full time to the training.
 Preparatory readings are assigned to ensure that students arrive with comparable background knowledge.

 Dr. Candace Greene, SIMA Director